 Other operators would certainly be willing to move into the state if agreements and partnerships can be reached.
 PokerStars operates fenced-in poker sites in NJ and PA and already partnered with a tribal gaming operation for online poker in Michigan to go forward when that state gives online gaming the official green light.

-Partypoker is an operation that would be interested as well.
-While it only operates in NJ, the company is bent on expansion and was expecting to launch online poker in PA sometime in the fall.
+Partypoker is an online poker brand that would be interested as well.
+While it only operates in NJ for now, the company is bent on expansion and was expecting to launch online poker in PA sometime in the fall.

 While online poker legalization in Illinois certainly isn’t imminent, the state seems a likely target for the industry.
 A few aspects stand out as bright spots: